 Chaotuo Xiaogan City, Hubei Province

-Ever since the Sichuan earthquake, I have always been fearful and worried that I might someday be struck by disaster.
-Particularly as I’ve seen disasters escalating, and earthquakes becoming more frequent, my fear of impending doom has become even more pronounced.
-As a result, I spend whole days pondering what precautions I should take to protect myself should an earthquake hit.
+After the Sichuan earthquake, I became constantly fearful and worried that I might someday be struck by disaster.
+Particularly as I saw disasters becoming larger and larger, and earthquakes more and more frequent, my fear of impending doom became even more pronounced.
+As a result, I spent entire days pondering what precautions I should take to protect myself should an earthquake hit.

 Then one day, I saw the following passage of God’s words, “When disaster comes, famine and plague will befall all those who oppose Me and they will weep.
-Those who have committed all kinds of evil during their many years as My follower shall not be guiltless; they too will live in a constant state of panic and fear amidst the disaster that has scarcely been seen through the ages.
-And all My followers who have been loyal to no other shall rejoice and applaud My might.
-They will experience ineffable contentment and live in a joy that I have never before bestowed upon mankind. … In any case, I hope that you do sufficient good deeds in preparation for your own destination.
-Then will I be satisfied; otherwise, none of you shall escape the disaster.
-The disaster is brought down by Me and of course orchestrated by Me.
-If you cannot work for good in My presence, then you will not escape suffering the disaster” (“You Ought to Do Enough Good Deeds to Prepare for Your Destination” in The Word Appears in the Flesh).
-God’s words woke me up.
-As it turned out, God causes disasters—they are issued from Him.
-God wants to use disasters to destroy this evil and corrupt human race.
-This is what God desires to do in the last days.
-The unbelievers do not know this, and think these are natural disasters.
-Thus they use human ways, human efforts to save themselves when faced with disasters.
-They think they can avoid the devastation of various disasters by doing this.
+Those who have committed all manner of wickedness, but who have followed Me for many years, will not escape indictment; they too, falling into disaster, the like of which has seldom been seen throughout the ages, will come to live in a constant state of panic and fear.
+And those of My followers who have shown loyalty to Me alone shall rejoice and applaud My might.
+They will experience ineffable contentment and live in a joy that I have never before bestowed upon mankind. … In any case, I hope that you prepare a sufficiency of good deeds for your own destination.
+Then will I be satisfied; otherwise, none of you shall escape the disaster that befalls you.
+The disaster originates with Me and is of course orchestrated by Me.
+If you cannot appear as good in My eyes, then you will not escape suffering the disaster” (“You Ought to Prepare a Sufficiency of Good Deeds for Your Destination” in The Word Appears in the Flesh).
+God’s words awakened me.
+Indeed, God is the Lord of creation.
+He rules and has charge over all things.
+The disasters are brought about by God and they are all grasped, arranged by His hands.
+People’s lives are also ruled by Him and under His control, and He has final say over who suffers devastation in a disaster, and who is protected and preserved.
+This is all God’s rule and arrangement.
+Who can escape from God’s rule over their fate and outcome?
+Unbelievers do not know this, and think these are natural disasters.
+Thus they use human means and human efforts to save themselves when faced with disasters, thinking they can avoid the resulting devastation this way.
 And I, who was ignorant, believed in God but did not know God’s work at all.
-I was thinking all I needed to do was to follow the precautionary measures of the unbelievers and I would escape the suffering wrought by disasters and survive.
-It was truly absurd that I would hold the same viewpoint as the unbelievers!
+I was thinking that all I needed to do was to follow unbelievers’ precautionary measures to escape the suffering wrought by disasters and survive.
+Having the same perspective as unbelievers truly was absurd!
 Shouldn’t I have known that if people do not perform their duties faithfully and fail to perform good deeds, they will not be seen in God’s eyes as good?
-Regardless of how powerful humans can be, how advanced their precautionary measures, or how perfect their self-rescue plans, in the end there is no escaping those disasters which God visits upon man.
-From my various responses to the threat of disaster, it was evident that I did not have any real faith in God.
-I had no real understanding of God’s work in the last days and of His almightiness and sovereignty.
-I had no idea who God aims to destroy in disasters, or who God wishes to save, nor did I recognize that in disasters, only those who are faithful to God and have prepared enough good deeds are those who are spared in calamity.
-Therefore, when the threat of disaster loomed, instead of reflecting on whether or not I had prepared good deeds, was faithful to God, sought the truth and had received God’s salvation, I spent all my time contemplating ways to save myself.
-Without the truth, this is how pathetic we become!
+Regardless of how advanced their precautionary measures, or how perfect their self-rescue plans, in the end there is no one who can escape those disasters which God visits upon man.
+From my various reactions to the threat of disaster, it was evident that I did not have any real faith in God.
+I had no real understanding of God’s work in the last days or of His almightiness and sovereignty.
+I had no idea who God aims to destroy in disasters, or who God wishes to save, nor did I recognize that in disasters, only those who are faithful to God and have prepared a sufficiency of good deeds are those who are spared from a calamity.
+Therefore, when the threat of disaster loomed, instead of reflecting on whether or not I had prepared good deeds, was faithful to God, pursued the truth to be saved by God, I spent all my time contemplating ways to save myself.
+Lacking the truth is really pitiable!

-Thank God for His guidance in opening my mind to allow me to understand that only by doing my duty properly and performing enough good deeds may I gain deliverance from the suffering wrought by disasters and escape with my life.
+Thank God for His guidance in opening my mind to allow me to understand that only by doing my duty properly and performing a sufficiency of good deeds may I gain deliverance from the suffering wrought by disasters and escape with my life.
 This is the one and only way.
-In the future, I wish to pursue the truth rightly, be as faithful as possible in fulfilling my duties, and prepare ample good deeds to satisfy God.
+In the future, I wish to pursue the truth hard, be as faithful as possible in fulfilling my duties, and prepare ample good deeds to satisfy God.